cdssupernova/json-formatter-edge/README.md

 JSON Formatter
 ==============

-Chrome extension for printing JSON and JSONP nicely when you visit it 'directly' in a browser tab.
+Microsoft Edge extension for rendering JSON and JSONP nicely when you visit it 'directly' in a browser tab.

 Features
 --------